17 Easter Food Traditions From Around the World

 2. Lamb

-Another symbol widely associated with Easter food traditions is the lamb with roots in Paganism, Judaism and Christianity.
-Lamb are an important part of Easter tradition from the sacrificial lamb of the first Passover to Jesus being referred to as the Lamb of God.
+Another symbol widely associated with Easter food traditions is the lamb, which has roots in Paganism, Judaism and Christianity.
+Lambs are an important part of the Easter tradition, from the sacrificial lamb of the first Passover to Jesus being referred to as the Lamb of God.
 Lambs also symbolize spring and new life.

 3. Ham